Dextroamphetamine: Recreational

-Dextroamphetamine is also used recreationally as a euphoriant and aphrodisiac, and like other amphetamines is used as a club drug for its energetic and euphoric high.
+Dextroamphetamine is also used recreationally as a euphoriant and aphrodisiac, and, like other amphetamines, is used as a club drug for its energetic and euphoric high.
 Dextroamphetamine is considered to have a high potential for misuse in a recreational manner since individuals typically report feeling euphoric, more alert, and more energetic after taking the drug.
-Large recreational doses of dextroamphetamine may produce symptoms of dextroamphetamine overdose.
+Dextroamphetamine's dopaminergic (rewarding) properties affect the mesocorticolimbic circuit; a group of neural structures responsible for incentive salience (i.e., "wanting"; desire or craving for a reward and motivation), positive reinforcement and positively-valenced emotions, particularly ones involving pleasure.
+Large recreational doses of dextroamphetamine may produce dextroamphetamine overdose.
 Recreational users sometimes open dexedrine capsules and crush the contents in order to insufflate (snort) it or subsequently dissolve it in water and inject it.
+Immediate-release formulations have higher potential for abuse via insufflation (snorting) or intravenous injection due to a more favorable pharmacokinetic profile and easy crushability (especially tablets).

+The reason for using crushed spansules for insufflation and injection methods is evidently due to the instant-release forms of the drug seen in tablet preparations often containing a sizable amount of inactive binders and fillers alongside the active d-amphetamine, such as dextrose.
 Injection into the bloodstream can be dangerous because insoluble fillers within the tablets can block small blood vessels.
 Chronic overuse of dextroamphetamine can lead to severe drug dependence, resulting in withdrawal symptoms when drug use stops.